catbird-clue/Gem-Cloud-CLI-GCC-/README.md

     *   **c.
 Confirm:** Reply to the AI with a confirmation like "continue", "next", "proceed", or "продолжай".
 5.  **Repeat:** The AI will proceed to the next step in its plan.
 Repeat the "Apply and Continue" loop until the task is complete.
 6.  **Manage Context:** For very long tasks, keep an eye on the "Context Health" indicator.
 Use the **"Save session summary"** button if it turns yellow or red to keep the AI focused.
-7.  **Save Your Work:** Use the "Save Workspace" button in the File Explorer panel to save your current set of files.
-You can load it back later using the dropdown menu.
-This protects your work from being lost.
-8.  **Download Your Files:** Once finished, modified files are highlighted in green in the File Explorer.
+7.  **Download Your Files:** Once finished, modified files are highlighted in green in the File Explorer.
 Hover over them to download the updated versions.
-9.  **Export & Clear:** You can export the chat history using the export button or clear the session with the trash can icon to start fresh.
+8.  **Export & Clear:** You can export the chat history using the export button or clear the session with the trash can icon to start fresh.
+Remember, clearing the session cannot be undone.

 ---